parimalp/digital_design_tutorial/Vivado_Tutorial_Using_IP_Integrator.md

 <img src="img/Vivado_Tutorial_Using_IP_Integrator/fig21.png" alt="fig13" style="zoom:67%;" />

-Figure 21.
 A logic View of the design

   Notice that some of the switch inputs go through gates before being output to LEDs and the rest go straight through to LEDs as modeled in the file.